Calendars

 Roman Calendar

 Fortunately, throughout time, God has provided men with the ability to solve these difficult problems and they have been successful in matching up all the different calendars coming up with accurate dates in antiquity.
-These dates were compiled by the great chronologist of history; Sir Isaac Newton, Clinton, Laplace, James Bowman Lindsay, Wiseler, Benson, Brown, Mann, Ideler, Biachini, Sanclemeti, etc. Since the purpose of Biblical Prophecy is to foretell history, the interpretation and fulfillment must fit within the boundaries of generally recognized historical chronologies.
+These dates were compiled by the great chronologists of history; Sir Isaac Newton, Clinton, Laplace, James Bowman Lindsay, Wiseler, Benson, Brown, Mann, Ideler, Biachini, Sanclemeti, etc. Since the purpose of Biblical Prophecy is to foretell history, the interpretation and fulfillment must fit within the boundaries of generally recognized historical chronologies.

-FYI: During the mid 1700″s a Swiss astronomer and chronologist, M. Jean Philippe Loys de Cheseaux (published 1754), while attempting to fix the date of Christ’s crucifixion discovered four soli-lunar epacts (reconciliation of solar and lunar calendars) previously unknown to astronomers.
+FYI: During the mid-1700s “s a Swiss astronomer and chronologist, M. Jean Philippe Loys de Cheseaux (published 1754), while attempting to fix the date of Christ’s crucifixion discovered four soli-lunar epacts (reconciliation of solar and lunar calendars) previously unknown to astronomers.
 These were discovered by examining the 1260 day/yr, 1290 day/yr, 1335 day/yr, and the 2300 day/yr prophecies in the book of Daniel and using recently invented telescopes and accurate timepieces.
-M. de Cheseaux found a near perfect method of harmonizing the lunar, solar, and sidereal calendars that reconciles them to one another.
+M. de Cheseaux found a near-perfect method of harmonizing the lunar, solar, and sidereal calendars that reconciles them to one another.
 He determined that every 1260 years the sun and moon align within 5 minutes, allowing the calendars to reconcile.
 Needless, to say, M. de Cheseaux’s work points to the obvious, that our Creator is the perfect and complete historian and that the stars do give signs.
-The 30 days and additional 45 days of Daniel Chapter 12 are required to harmonize the calendars.
+The 30 days and an additional 45 days of Daniel Chapter 12 are required to harmonize the calendars.
 [See Also: Soli-Lunar Cycles]

-The only real problem with the Gregorian Calendar is that it totally goofed up the first century.
-There is only one year one, because it has no “0” 1BC and 1AD are the same year.
-This “1” was supposed to date the birth of Messiah however there are some missing years, because Herod died in 4BC (the guy who sought to kill Messiah when He was less than two years old).
+The only real problem with the Gregorian Calendar is that it goofed up the first century.
+There is only one year because it has no “0” 1 BC and 1 AD are the same year.
+This “1” was supposed to date the birth of Messiah however there are some missing years because Herod died in 4BC (the guy who sought to kill Messiah when He was less than two years old).
 This why all days in the first centuries AD or BC have a “c” or “ca” after them.
 This means circa, and the date is not accurate because it cannot be.
-Those who are working with historical events are forced to push the error either before the year one or after the year 100 to get an accurate time line.
-This is why Messiah’s death is 29AD or 32AD or 33AD.
+Those who are working with historical events are forced to push the error either before year one or after year 100 to get an accurate timeline.
+This is why Messiah’s death is 29 AD, 32 AD, or 33 AD.
 It is all in where the writer chooses to take the errors into account.